bg

 How to Cancel a Tether (USDT) Transaction

-Due to the immutable nature of blockchains, a confirmed USDT transaction cannot be canceled.
-However, if a transaction is still unconfirmed and pending in the mempool, you may have options.
-The Replace-by-Fee (RBF) method allows you to resubmit the same transaction with a higher fee, which encourages miners to process the new one and discard the original.
-Another technique is Child-Pays-for-Parent (CPFP), where you create a new transaction with a high fee, incentivizing miners to process both it and the original transaction together.
-If the transfer was initiated on a custodial platform like an exchange, contact their support team for assistance while it is still pending.
+Because blockchains are immutable, a confirmed USDT transaction cannot be canceled or reversed.
+If a transaction is still pending in the mempool, you might have limited options.
+On some networks like Ethereum, you can use the Replace-by-Fee (RBF) method to broadcast the same transaction with a higher fee, which encourages miners to prioritize the new one and ignore the old one.
+If you sent the funds from a custodial exchange, contact its support team immediately for potential assistance while the transaction is still pending.

 How to Send a Tether (USDT) Payment